antzm/predictive-analytics/README.md

 Analyzing a few of the concepts that are presented during the courses of the Predictive Analytics Program

+More specifically, the concepts which are thorouglhy analyzed during the course are:

+* Linear Regression

+* Data Wrangling

+* Classification Models

+* A/B Testing

+* Time Series Forecasting

+* Segmentation and Clustering

+* Data Visualaziation

 ## Linear Regression

 Linear regression is a mathemacical approach that helps us understand how one variable affects another variable.